 The following targets and vulnerabilities are specifically excluded from scope and should not be tested:

-·External services/APIs utilized by the Chargezoom application for integration to vendor services, such as merchant gateways, SASS platforms, etc.
+·External services/APIs utilized by the Chargezoom application for integration to vendor services, such as merchant gateways, SaaS platforms, etc.

 ·External services offered through the reseller channel